jonahmajumder/canvasgui/README.md

 - [ ] Automatic conversion of Excel files to PDFs (as with Word and Powerpoint files)
 - [ ] Better column resizing
 - [ ] Sorting by date (with smart date display)
+- [ ] Select external tools from "tabs" rather than directly